 As such, you may want to consider making a healthier, guilt-free version of this dish.
 Instead of frying them, try air frying them instead.

 Drop spoonfuls of batter into the basket and air fry them.
 In just 10 minutes, you’ll get oil-free golden hush puppies.

 Because duh!
 There’s nothing like a plate of good ol’ fashioned French fries to accompany your fried catfish.
 The grease, the salt, the flavor – I say yes to all.
 Granted it’s not the healthiest of partnerships, but come on, live a little! 🙂

 But okay, if you want something more diet-friendly, you can bake potato wedges instead.
 Sure, they won’t have that unique flavor that deep-frying provides, but they’re still yummy, especially if you load them with seasonings.

-I like adding onion powder, garlic powder, and Parmesan cheese on mine.
+I like adding onion powder, garlic powder, and turmeric to mine.

 4. Fried Green Tomatoes